Abdul-Quader/K8_EKS_Cluster_Setup/README.md

   --subnets <SUBNET_ID1>,<SUBNET_ID2>  # Replace with subnet IDs from your VPC --region <REGION>  # Replace with your AWS region
 ~~~

+**NOTE**: It creates a NAT gateway and EIP association.
+IT COSTS!!
+Please delete NAT gateway and release EIPs after task accomplishment.

 **2\.
 Configuring YAML files for Deployment:**